BCC+ Audio Visualizer

 - Lower-Left: Controls the X and Y position of the Lower Left Point.

-- Position X: The horizontal position.
+- Position X: Sets the horizontal position.

-- Position Y: The vertical position.
+- Position Y: Sets the vertical position.

 Note: For Final Cut Pro, you must activate the cross hair icon next to the Position parameter.

-- Scale X: The horizontal scale.
+- Scale X: Sets the horizontal scale.

-- Scale Y: The vertical scale.
+- Scale Y: Sets the vertical scale.

 - Gang Scale: The Scale X and Scale Y slider values can be ganged together.
 When enabled, the scale parameter will not display individual X and Y parameters.